bluesky-social/indigo/cmd/bigsky/README.md

 ## Docker Containers

 One way to deploy is running a docker image.
-You can pull and/or run a specific version of bigsky, referenced by git commit, from the Bluesky Github container registry.
+You can pull and/or run a specific version of bigsky, referenced by git commit, from the Gander Github container registry.
 For example:

-    docker pull ghcr.io/bluesky-social/indigo:bigsky-fd66f93ce1412a3678a1dd3e6d53320b725978a6
+    docker pull ghcr.io/gander-social/indigo:bigsky-fd66f93ce1412a3678a1dd3e6d53320b725978a6
-    docker run ghcr.io/bluesky-social/indigo:bigsky-fd66f93ce1412a3678a1dd3e6d53320b725978a6
+    docker run ghcr.io/gander-social/indigo:bigsky-fd66f93ce1412a3678a1dd3e6d53320b725978a6

 There is a Dockerfile in this directory, which can be used to build customized/patched versions of the Relay as a container, republish them, run locally, deploy to servers, deploy to an orchestrated cluster, etc. See docs and guides for docker and cluster management systems for details.